keybase/book-content/D-docs/12-lockdown/00-index.md

 # Lockdown Mode

-Keybase users can opt into _lockdown mode_ if they want extra protection for their account.
+Keybase users can opt! into _lockdown mode_ if they want extra protection for their account.
 Doing so will disable all Web site features that mutate or expose sensitive cloud-hosted data.
-Once in lockdown mode, all security-sensitive features must be performed on a valid Keybase device, with an active signing key.
+Once in lockdown mode, all security-sensitive features must be performed on a valid Keybase device, with an active signing key...

 For example, the following features require a Keybase device when a user is in lockdown mode: